Controls to complement By-laws

 Why are the proposed bye laws even stricter than those of other Adelaide city councils - where the beaches are used by far more people than those beaches in Yankalilla Council's control?
 The number of people using the local beaches would not compare with those of Henley and Grange beaches in Adelaide.

-JULIACLANCY asked over 7 years ago
+JULIACLANCY asked about 8 years ago

 We aim to find an acceptable balance when considering the use of our natural coastline in the Yankalilla District.
 While we wish for people to enjoy our special place, much of our coastline can be considered environmentally sensitive so sometimes it becomes quite a challenge.
 We believe in this case the beaches which attract the most use from people have been adequately catered for, whilst remaining sympathetic to the local wildlife and in particular the endangered Hooded Plover species.
 We note that while 13 kms of coastline in an Adelaide Council area requires dogs to be on a lead between 10am and 8pm during the daylight savings period, the coastline between Carrickalinga Head and the southern end of Lady Bay has many areas in which dogs can be exercised off the lead all year around.